 This journey of faith has its challenges, but yet it remains to be a rewarding experience that she knows by the grace of God will have eternal reward for herself and many people that she has had the pleasure to serve.
 She often shares a very important thought about love.
 Truly, love is a way of life.
 Just what is important to God?
 God is concerned about his love for us, our love for him, and our love for each other.
 This inspired revelation remains with her as she ministers in the faith and calling of Jesus Christ.

 In conclusion, she cherishes this thought “I have faith the substance of the things hope for the evidence of things not seen; I have hope the expectation that with a willing spirit people can change; and I have charity the love of God.
-I will preach a word that will save a soul, I will give as much as I can, and I will pray the effectual prayer of healing for the soul, all because I exercise my faith, hope and charity.
-However, it is the gift of charity, which is love, that is the greatest of all that will make a difference in my ministry.”
+I will preach a word that will save a soul, I will give as much as I can, and I will pray the effectual prayer of healing for the soul, all because I believe in my faith, hope and charity.
+However, the gift of charity, which is love, that is the greatest of all that will make a difference in my ministry.”
 (I Corinthians 13:13; I Peter 4:11)